Michael A. Taylor Player Props: Twins vs. Yankees

 Michael A. Taylor At The Plate

-- Taylor leads Minnesota with 16 hits, batting .232 this season with six extra-base hits.
+- Taylor leads Minnesota in total hits (18) this season while batting .250 with six extra-base hits.

-- In 57.1% of his 21 games this season, Taylor has picked up at least one hit.
-He's also had four multi-hit games.

-- In six of 21 games this season, he has scored, including multiple runs once.
+- In seven of 22 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.